 Minimizes Serious Falls

-This tells you the percent of patients who suffered from a major fall.
-Falls resulting in severe injuries are considered to be a barometer of the quality of nursing care at a nursing home.
-Falls resulting in injury are often caused by lower quality nursing care.
+This is the percent of patients that sustained a major fall.
+Falls resulting in serious injuries are considered to be a measure of nursing care .
+Falls are often caused by lower levels of patient supervision.

 Minimizes Urinary Tract Infections